wormhole-foundation/native-token-transfers/solana/README.md

 Program log: Instruction: ReceiveMessage
 ```

 [`redeem`] checks the inbound rate limit and places the message in an Inbox.
-Logic works the same as the outbound rate limit we mentioned previously.
+The logic works the same as the outbound rate limit we mentioned previously.

 The following will be produced in the program logs: